State Guide · Goa

 Red Flags When Buying Property in Goa: Walk Away Immediately

 Sale signed by only one spouse.
-Under Goa's Communion of Assets, this transaction is legally defective and can be challenged indefinitely by the non-signing spouse or their heirs.
+Under Communion of Assets the sale is legally defective and the non-signing spouse can challenge it indefinitely.

 No Occupancy Certificate for an existing structure.
-This means the building was never legally completed in the eyes of the approving authority.
-You cannot get a home loan, and regularisation is not guaranteed.
+No home loan is possible and regularisation is not guaranteed.

 Multiple legal heirs exist but only one is selling.
-All heirs must consent to and sign the sale.
-A sale by one heir without the others is legally challengeable by the remaining heirs at any time.
+The remaining heirs can challenge the sale at any time.

 Seller refuses to share original title documents for independent review.
-A legitimate seller has nothing to hide.
-Refusal to provide documents for due diligence is the single clearest indicator of a problem title.
+This is the clearest indicator of a problem title.

 XIII